vendasta/content-style-guide/04-grammar-and-mechanics.md

 If your subject’s gender is unknown or irrelevant, use “they,” “them,” and “their” as a singular pronoun.
 Use “he/him/his” and “she/her/her” pronouns as appropriate.
 Don’t use “one” as a pronoun.

-For more on writing about gender, see [Writing about people](/03-writing-about-people.html.md).

 #### Quotes

 When quoting someone in a blog post or other publication, use the present tense.